hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 Wayland for you.

-While it is best to have as many things as possible running natively in wayland, the root cause of the flickering will likely be solved in the 555 series of nvidia driver updates.
+While it is best to have as many things as possible running natively in Wayland, the root cause of the flickering will likely be solved in the 555 series of Nvidia driver updates.

 ### Fixing flickering in XWayland games specifically